List of DC Comics characters: A: Arkham Knight

 The Arkham Knight is a character in DC Comics.
 Created by Peter Tomasi and Doug Mahnke, she first appeared in Detective Comics #1000 (May 2019).

 During the DC Rebirth slate, to commemorate the eightieth anniversary of the Batman mythos in 2019, DC Comics debuted an iteration of the Arkham Knight character inspired by the 2015 video game Batman: Arkham Knight.
 Taking place within the mainstream DC Universe, separate from the continuity of the Batman: Arkham games, this version is the founder of the Knights of the Sun, a cult of Arkham Asylum inmates devoted to ridding Gotham City of Batman.
 The Arkham Knight is revealed to be Astrid Arkham, the daughter of doctors Jeremiah Arkham, the nephew of the asylum's founder Amadeus Arkham; and Ingrid Karlsson, a kind-hearted woman well liked by even the most dangerous patients.

 Astrid was born during a riot at the asylum, during which Ingrid was killed by a batarang thrown by an inmate.
 After being delivered safely with the help of the Joker, Harley Quinn, Poison Ivy, Clayface, and Solomon Grundy, Astrid was raised and homeschooled by Jeremiah in the asylum.
 She befriended the incarcerated supervillains and would sit outside the Joker's cell to read fairy tales with him, growing to idolize the knights in these stories.
 Astrid developed a grudge against Batman and saw him as a demon that tormented her friends.
 This grudge turned into hatred when she uncovered video tapes of Ingrid being struck by a batarang.
 Believing that Batman had murdered her mother, Astrid trained to become a skilled fighter and, inspired by the knights in her bedtime stories, rechristened herself as the Arkham Knight to seek revenge against Batman.

 During Infinite Frontier, Astrid is killed in a raid on the Asylum by Simon Saint.
-However, she is resurrected as a zombie and join the Suicide Squad's Task Force Z team.
+She is later resurrected as a zombie and joins the Suicide Squad's Task Force Z team.